 The Florida Department of Transportation (FDOT) District One is conducting a Project Development and Environment (PD&E) Study to evaluate and document proposed improvements along Estero Boulevard and San Carlos Boulevard (SR 865).
-The limits of the improvements are from north of Crescent Street to north of Hurricane Pass Bridge (also known as Hurricane Bay Bridge), in Lee County (see Figure 1-1).
+The limits of the improvements are from north of Crescent Street to north of Hurricane Pass Bridge (also known as Hurricane Bay Bridge), in the Town of Fort Myers Beach within Lee County (see Figure 1-1).
 In partnership with Lee County, LeeTran, and the Town of Fort Myers Beach, this project incorporates Lee County's Seafarers Alternative along Estero Boulevard from Crescent Street to Fifth Street.
 The total project length is approximately 1.2 miles.

-Within the project's design plans, the Matanzas Pass Bridge will be modified to accommodate a shared-use path along the east side of the bridge.
-The existing southbound Bus/Bicycle-Only lane will be converted to a general use travel lane (see Figure 1-2).
-San Carlos Boulevard from Main Street to Hurricane Bay Bridge will be restriped to accommodate bicycle lanes in each direction of travel (see Figure 1-3).
-The existing southbound Right-Turn-Only lane approaching Main Street will be converted to a general use travel lane that will continue across the Matanzas Pass Bridge.
-A new traffic signal will be constructed at Main Street.
+Within the project's design plans, the Matanzas Pass Bridge will be modified to convert the existing southbound Bus/Bicycle-Only lane to a general use travel lane.
+The existing 5'-10" sidewalk along the east side of the bridge will be widened to a 8'-5" shared use path (see Figure 1-2).
+The northbound and outermost southbound travel lane will be 11', and there will be an additional 10' southbound travel lane.
+San Carlos Boulevard from Main Street to the Hurricane Bay Bridge will be milled, resurfaced and restriped to accommodate 5' bicycle lanes in each direction of travel (see Figure 1-3).
+The existing southbound Right-Turn-Only lane approaching Main Street will be converted to a general use travel lane that will continue across the Matanzas Pass Bridge (requiring slight shifting of the southbound Fisherman's Wharf Frontage Road).
+Travel lanes will be 11' and there will be a 12' two-way left turn lane.
+A new traffic signal will be converted at Main Street.
 The alternating signal at Prescott Street / Buttonwood Drive will be adjusted to operate as a conventional signal.
-The Hurricane Bay Bridge will be modified to accommodate bicycle lanes in each direction of travel and a barrier-protected sidewalk along the west side of the bridge (see Figure 1-4).
+The Hurricane Bay Bridge will be modified to accommodate 5' bicycle lanes in each direction of travel and a barrier-protected 5' sidewalk along the west side of the bridge and a barrier-protected 8' shared use path along the east side of the bridge (see Figure 1-4).

 As part of the Seafarers Alternative (see Figure 1-5), the reconfiguration of the SR 865 intersection at Estero Boulevard/Fifth Street will include new bus bays in the eastbound and westbound directions between Crescent Street and Fifth Street, the eastbound bus bay will result in minor impacts to Lee County's Crescent Beach Family Park.
 New traffic signals will be constructed at Fifth Street to replace the existing pedestrian crosswalk signals south of Fifth Street.
-The ROW to be acquired for the project is approximately 0.94 acres, affecting three parcels, as needed for the Seafarers Alternative improvements.
+The right-of-way (ROW) to be acquired for the project is approximately 0.94 acres, affecting three parcels, as needed for the Seafarers Alternative improvements.
 The reconstructed intersection will enhance public transit mobility, pedestrian safety, and provide opportunity areas for landscaping and other aesthetic features.

 Figure 1-2.
-Typical Section of the Matanzas Pass Bridge Improvements

-PROPOSED MATANZAS PASS BRIDGE TYPICAL SECTION

-SAN CARLOS BLVD.
-(SR 865)

-POSTED SPEED = 35 MPH

-CONTEXT CLASS: C4
+Typical Section of the Matanzas Pass Bridge improvements.
+PROPOSED MATANZAS PASS BRIDGE TYPICAL SECTION SAN CARLOS BLVD.
+(SR 865) POSTED SPEED = 35 MPH CONTEXT CLASS: C4